wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 Once you get used to a tiling window manager, you'll never want to go back.
 I've tried a few and, to me, i3 is easily the standout.

 Install in dom0 with `sudo qubes-dom0-update i3 i3-settings-qubes`.
 That second package sets a bunch of nice, Qubes-specific default settings for i3.
-You want it.
+You want it if you want i3.

 Once i3 is installed, log out, then log in with i3.
-This will prompt you to create a config, which mostly involves picking a modifier key.
+This will prompt you to create a config, which really just means picking a modifier key.
 You probably want to use Win rather than Alt: lots of apps have their own Alt chords, but they tend to leave Win chords to the window manager.

 ### Key bindings